 Historical Resource Assessment Requirements

-"Historic and archeological resources" are identified in the MDP 2010 as one of the five qualities that begin to define the rural character of the MD of Foothills.
-As such one of the stated objectives in the MDP is to "recognize the importance of the visual quality and cultural landscape in the MD, including lands of archeological and historical significance".
+"Historic and archeological resources" are identified in the MDP 2010 as one of the five qualities that begin to define the rural character of Foothills County.
+As such one of the stated objectives in the MDP is to "recognize the importance of the visual quality and cultural landscape in the County, including lands of archeological and historical significance".

 This notion is further developed into a policy statement in policy 2 of the Environmental Conservation and Open Space section of the MDP:

 The MD should require that protective measures be taken in instances where a proposed development or land use redesignation would be located in or near the following areas:

 - Nesting, feeding and staging areas for birds